pat/thinking-sphinx/indexing.md

 indexes authors.name, :as => :author, :facet => true
 {% endhighlight %}

 If there are associations in your model, you can drill down through them to access other columns.
-Explicit aliases are _required_ when doing this.
+Explicit names with the `:as` option are _required_ when doing this.

 {% highlight ruby %}
 indexes author(:name), :as => :author